tiennm99/nntv/README.md

 The game is built with a modular architecture:

 - **Grid System**: Manages the game grid, walls, goals, and lighting
-- **Player**: Handles player movement and detection
+- **Player**: Handles the rabbit character's movement and detection
-- **Guards**: Different types of guards with unique behaviors
+- **Vegetable Guards**: Different types of vegetable guards with unique behaviors
 - **Turn Manager**: Controls the turn-based gameplay
-- **Lighting System**: Manages which cells are lit by guards
+- **Lighting System**: Manages which cells are lit by vegetable guards
-- **Level Manager**: Loads level data and sets up the game environment
+- **Level Manager**: Loads level data and sets up the vegetable kingdom environment

 ## Future Enhancements

 Potential features for future development:

-- Additional guard types with new behaviors
+- Additional vegetable guard types with new behaviors
-- Power-ups that provide temporary abilities
+- Vegetable power-ups that provide temporary abilities
-- Level editor for creating custom levels
+- Level editor for creating custom vegetable kingdom levels
 - High score system
 - Sound effects and background music
 - Mobile-friendly controls